Dade battle: Battle

 The Seminoles refrained from attacking in the other places, not because they thought they could achieve better surprise later but because they were waiting for Osceola to join them.
 However, at the time he was busy trying to kill U.S. Indian Agent Wiley Thompson.
 They finally gave up waiting and attacked without him.
 The troops marched for five quiet days until December 28, when they were just south of the present-day city of Bushnell which is approximately 25 mi south of Fort King.
 They were passing through a high hammock with oaks, pines, cabbage palms, and saw palmetto when a single shot rang out.
 The Seminoles had terrain and the element of surprise in their favor.

 Many sources state that the first shot and the following storm of bullets brought down Major Dade and half his men.
 Dade, who was on horseback, was killed in the Seminoles' very first shot fired personally by Chief Micanopy, which by pre-arranged plan began the attack.
 Following Dade's death, command passed to Captain George W. Gardiner.
 Many of the soldiers, in two single file lines, were also quickly killed.
 Only a few managed to get their flintlock muskets from underneath their heavy winter coats.
+Gardiner, a graduate of the U.S. Military Academy, class of 1814, was also killed.

 An eyewitness account by Seminole leader Halpatter Tustenuggee (also known as Chief Alligator) read as follows:

 "We had been preparing for this more than a year...
 Just as the day was breaking, we moved out of the swamp into the pine-barren.
 I counted, by direction of Jumper, one hundred and eighty warriors.
 Upon approaching the road, each man chose his position on the west side...
 About nine o'clock in the morning the command approached...
 So soon as all the soldiers were opposite...
 Jumper gave the whoop, Micanopy fired the first rifle, the signal agreed upon, when every Indian arose and fired, which laid upon the ground, dead, more than half the white men.
 The cannon was discharged several times, but the men who loaded it were shot down as soon as the smoke cleared away...
 As we were returning to the swamp supposing all were dead, an Indian came up and said the white men were building a fort of logs.
 Jumper and myself, with ten warriors, returned.
 As we approached, we saw six men behind two logs placed one above another, with the cannon a short distance off...
 We soon came near, as the balls went over us.
 They had guns, but no powder, we looked in the boxes afterwards and found they were empty.
 The firing had ceased, and all was quiet when we returned to the swamp about noon.
 We left many negroes upon the ground looking at the dead men.
 Three warriors were killed and five wounded."